FRX397/Hydrogen/MacOS/Bash.md

 ___

-- 4th: DO NOT OPEN ROBLOX FROM APPLICATIONS OR DOCK
+- 4th: Move Roblox and Hydrogen applications from the zip file to Applications folder

 ___

-- 5th: Open Roblox from www.roblox.com, and join your desired experience
+- 5th: DO NOT OPEN ROBLOX FROM APPLICATIONS OR DOCK

 ___

-- 6th: Open Hydrogen from applications and execute your script
+- 6th: Open Roblox from www.roblox.com, and join your desired experience

 ___

+- 7th: Open Hydrogen from applications and execute your script

+___

-- 7th: Enjoy!
+- 8th: Enjoy!

 ___